weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 import RolePyCode from '!!raw-loader!/_includes/code/python/howto.configure.rbac.roles.py';

 ## Role management
-To manage roles, first we must connect to the client with an API key that has access to do so, such as an admin API key.
+To manage roles, the authenticated user must have appropriate `role` resource permissions.
+The example below that the admin key is associated with an admin user.
+For more information check out the [Authentication](./authentication.md) and [Authorization](./authorization.md) docs.

 <Tabs groupId="languages">